bobor16/SmartRetail_Innovation/README.md

 #define api_key_fb "your-private-api-key"
 ```

-To run the frontend, create a new .env in the frontend directory add the following configuration
+To run the frontend, create a new .env in the /frontend directory add the following configuration
 ```
 REACT_APP_APIKEY="your_app_apikey"
 REACT_APP_DOMAIN="your_domain"